zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-formula.md

 Use this option to hardcode an SQL that returns a boolean.
 If the predicate is true, the update action will be performed.

-Alias the formula:

-- StagingTable: The staging table contains data from your datasource/entities
-- DestinationTable: The destination table is your table in the database

 ```csharp
 context.BulkMerge(customers, options =>
 {